iterative/vscode-dvc/CONTRIBUTING.md

 `yarn svgr` or `yarn install` to ensure the icon is now available in the codebase.

-You should also add any added icon to `webview/src/stories/Icons.stories.tsx`.

 To use an icon, import it from `webview/src/shared/components/icons` (from the index file, not the file itself) and use it with the `<Icon />` component filling its `icon` prop with your imported icon.